-Nonetheless, the objective of this paper to demonstrate the interplay of open-source the renewable energy situation in Turkey, as well as obtaining results that concur with published literature.
+Nonetheless, the objective of this paper to demonstrate the interplay of open-source GIS, fuzzy logic, and BWM for effective suitability modeling has offered valuable insights into the renewable energy situation in Turkey, as well as obtaining results that concur with the published literature.
 Future work will continue to explore the methods and the problem of biomass facility siting problems.